 What is happiness really?
-I’ve been thinking a lot about this recently as I get used to living a life that I never thought would make me happy.
+I’ve been thinking about this a lot recently as I get used to living a lifestyle that was never part of my plan.

-I’ve had to settle down for a bit whilst I focus on recovering from depression.
-I had to put my business aside and return to work because the pressure, you guessed it, also triggered my depression.
-And my travels are now confined to the 5 weeks holiday I get a year.
+A year ago, I made the decision to stop travelling and settle down for a bit in order to focus on recovering from depression.
+I had to put my business aside and return to work because the pressure of running a small business also triggered my depression.

 That aside, I do still have the occasional wobble.
-A couple of nights ago I made the grave mistake of scrolling back through my Facebook profile right back through to when I first went travelling in 2015.
-I scrolled through smiling photos of me exploring Thailand (favourite country ever!) and road tripping through New Zealand.
+A couple of nights ago I made the grave mistake of scrolling through my Facebook profile right back through to when I first went travelling in 2015.
+I scrolled through smiling photos of me exploring Thailand and road tripping through New Zealand.

 Growing up, I chased excitement and adventure and pushed everything else aside.
 I had little respect or regard for rest or peace so stomped through situations with clompy shoes and my eyes closed.
 I would work until I lost sight of that fact that I had chosen to do so and would complain that I was too tired or overworked

 That sentence really resonates with me.
 Up until about two years ago, my entire life was all about chasing those incredible highs.
 Life was a rollercoaster.
-I stayed out too late, I drank too much, I travelled constantly, and I barely slept.
-It was amazing at times.
-But it was also always followed by a big crash.
-And those crashes continued to get worse and worse until the giant collision that occurred in my brain in late 2016 / early 2017.
+I stayed out too late, drank too much, travelled constantly, and barely slept.
+At times it was amazing.
+But it was always followed by a big crash.
+And those crashes continued to get worse until the giant collision that occurred in my brain in late 2016 / early 2017.

 I have now learned to slow down.
 I can still sometimes go to those extremes but only temporarily.
 As I sit here writing this, in my lovely little office looking out at a gorgeous sunny day, I am reminded of just how nice it feels to simply be calm.

-When I started reading ‘Happy’ two years ago, it was the first real insight that I had into depression.
+When I started reading Happy two years ago, it was the first real insight that I had into depression.
 The first glimmer of understanding about what was going on inside my head.
-In her book, Fearne suggests writing down some of the small little things that bring joy into your life so that you can start feeling grateful for the simple things.
-Today I dug that list from two years ago to remind me of those things.
+In her book, Fearne suggests writing down some of the little things that bring joy into your life so that you start to feel grateful for the simple things.
+Today I dug out that list from two years ago to remind me of those things.
 So here I am sharing it with you now (with a few little updates as to what makes me happy now).
 Try it for yourself!